DEPARTMENT OF LEARNING SCIENCES PROGRAMS

 Educational Psychology, M.S.

-The educational psychology master’s degree helps students understand the science of learning and behavioral change with emphasis on the application of the principles of psychology to the systematic study of education.
+Georgia State’s online educational psychology (EPY) master’s degree helps students understand the science of learning and behavioral change with emphasis on the application of the principles of psychology to the systematic study of education.

 Educational Psychology, Minor